Juan (footballer, born March 2002): Loan to Göztepe

 On 16 August 2024, Southampton reached a deal with São Paulo for him to join the club, with Juan being sent to Turkish side Göztepe on a season-long loan.
 On 17 August, he made his first appearance for Göztepe in a 2–2 draw with Fenerbahçe.
 Juan scored his first goal for the club on 23 September in a 3–0 victory against Kayserispor.

 Göztepe

 On 25 August 2025, Juan joined Göztepe permanently on a four-year contract.
+In the 2025-26 season he scored 11 goals in 32 games.
+In two seasons he scored 19 goals and provided 8 assists in 60 matches.